mhelal/Baxter_Kinematics/README.md

-# Not complete In progress ( should be updated everyday)
+# Not complete, still in progress ( should be updated everyday)
 # INTRODUCTION
 Hi everyone, my name is Quang Nam Phi.
 I graduated Computer Science (AI) at UH 2023.
 Hopefully this project assists you in achiving hight marks AI robotic and applications module.